arieltanami/java-course/README.md

     ├── page29                  # 09/01/2024
-    │   ├── page29_2.java           # Read characters until '#' is entered, and print how many characters were entered │   └── page29_3.java           # Read names until 'zerubavel' is entered, and print how many names were entered └── page30                  # 09/01/2024
+    │   ├── page29_2.java           # Read characters until '#' is entered, and print how many characters were entered │   └── page29_3.java           # Read names until 'zerubavel' is entered, and print how many names were entered ├── page30                  # 09/01/2024
-        ├── page30_2.java           # Read the num of boxes loaded on ships until -77 is entered, then calculate and print the total number of boxes
+    │   ├── page30_2.java           # Read the num of boxes loaded on ships until -77 is entered, then calculate and print the total number of boxes
-        ├── page30_3.java           # Reads game codes and ticket orders, print the orders, and stop when the game code is 0 ├── page30_4.java           # Collect pool entrance data and prints subscription nums greater than 1000 ├── page30_5.java           # Register students for an art class and print the total num of registrations, stop when the input is "noname"
+    │   ├── page30_3.java           # Reads game codes and ticket orders, print the orders, and stop when the game code is 0 │   ├── page30_4.java           # Collect pool entrance data and prints subscription nums greater than 1000 │   ├── page30_5.java           # Register students for an art class and print the total num of registrations, stop when the input is "noname"
-        ├── page30_6.java           # Receive car nums that got parking reports, count them, and print the total, stop when the input is 0
+    │   ├── page30_6.java           # Receive car nums that got parking reports, count them, and print the total, stop when the input is 0
-        ├── page30_7.java           # Track vehicles passing under a bridge or diverted, based on height.
-Stop at height 9 ├── page30_8.java           # Calculate the sum of digits of three-digit nums.
-It stops when 99 is entered └── page30_9.java           # Read two-digit nums, sum those divisible by 10, and print the sum.
+    │   ├── page30_7.java           # Track vehicles passing under a bridge or diverted, based on height.
+Stop at height 9 │   ├── page30_8.java           # Calculate the sum of digits of three-digit nums.
+It stops when 99 is entered │   └── page30_9.java           # Read two-digit nums, sum those divisible by 10, and print the sum.
 It stops when 100 is entered
+    └── page37                  # 16/01/2024
+        ├── page37_0.java           # Create an array of 20 nums between 1-50 and perform various operations, with each operation separated by a new line and a descriptive title
+        ├── page37_1.java           # 1.
+Print all the elements of the array in one line, and below the elements of the array print the indices of the array
+        ├── page37_2.java           # 2.
+Print all the elements in even places
+        ├── page37_3.java           # 3.
+Print all the elements whose content is even
+        ├── page37_4.java           # 4.
+Print the places of all the elements equal to the element before the last ├── page37_5.java           # 5.
+Print all the elements greater than the previous element ├── page37_6.java           # 6.
+Print the sum of all consecutive elements └── page37_7.java           # 7.
+Print the product of all consecutive elements
 ```